Resources for Beginner

-If you’re a beginner taking your first step into a SQL course or just want a list of videos, cheat sheets, and resources to refer back to, these links cover everything you need to get started.
+This guide is for Beginner Data Analysts taking their first step into a SQL course.
+If you are looking for a list of videos, cheat sheets, and resources to refer back to, these links cover everything you need to get started.

 - What makes a good Data Analyst? – Being an Analyst is more than making graphs and number crunching.
 Analysts also need to tell stories with data, be creative problem solvers and communicate well with stakeholders.